TRANSPORTATION TO NEW YORK CITY SITES

 Giant Needle and Button - If you happen to be in the Garment District, it’s a great photo op!

-And, keep your eyes open.
-New artists and exhibits pop in and out of the city all the time.
-You never know what you might see.
+Make sure to keep your eyes peeled when exploring New York City.
+New artists and exhibits pop in and out of the city all the time - You never know what awesome size related thing you might see!